nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 1. Typically used within Logic Managers to handle processing of `CommandPacket` instances to decide sub-operations to perform to achieve full operation specified by the user.
 1. Example:`handleDeleteLedger()`
-    1. Uses `retrieveledgerHandler` to interpret the `ledger` instance to deleted, as specified by the user
+    1. Uses `RetrieveLedgerHandler` to interpret the `ledger` instance to deleted, as specified by the user
     1. Retrieves the `ledger` instance and performs delete within the method.